 The Greenhouse Effect

 The greenhouse effect is “how heat is trapped close to the surface of the Earth by ‘greenhouse gases’" explains NASA.
 The greenhouse gases, or GHG, include carbon dioxide, methane, and nitrous oxides.
-While Earth's temperatures have known ups and downs, humans' activities have profoundly increased the amount of carbon dioxide, or CO2, in the atmosphere, causing the temperatures to rise.
+While Earth's temperatures have known ups and downs, human activities have profoundly increased the amount of carbon dioxide, or CO2, in the atmosphere, causing the temperatures to rise.

 Pictures are worth a thousand words